mgracer7795/dsc-phase-2-project-v3/dsc-phase-2-project-v3/READMEP2.md

 The main objective was to explore opportunities within the film industry.
 There were multiple datasets and one of primary focus was the IMBD as a SQL.
 From this SQL it was essential to filter the data for the best movies and then make recommendations to the new film company about what conclusions we can draw from the best movies we find.

 Below are the primary business questions:
+Which studios perform best a the box office?
+WHat characteristics to these studios embody?
+Does seasonality affect box office performance?

 # Data Understanding and Analysis